martinsing/expo-drizzle-default/README.md

 });
 ```

 **All done!** Play around with it.
-I hope this has helped you in learning how to start an Expo project and get started using drizzle.
+I hope it works and that this has helped you in learning how to start an Expo project with drizzle.
+If there are any issues please let me know and I will update it.